 Gender Inclusive schools do not happen by accident.
 The development of the policies, programs, and practices that characterize climates welcoming to students regardless of their gender takes careful planning and thoughtfulness.
 Gender Spectrum works in partnership with schools throughout the world to develop more welcoming spaces.
 Rather than a formulaic approach, we work closely with educators to design a program of training and support that is tailored to the specific context of the institution.
 Given the unique traits of each district, school, and community, we utilize the framework described above to identify the most effective path towards greater gender acceptance for that setting.

 Educators as Protective Agents

-Regardless of where the work begins, Gender Spectrum’s approach to creating more inclusive spaces for all students rests on a fundamental belief: that all educators are responsible for the safety and well-being of the students with whom they are privileged to work.
+Regardless of where the work begins, Gender Spectrum’s approach to creating more inclusive spaces for all students rests on a fundamental belief: that all educators are committed to and responsible for the safety and well-being of the students with whom they are privileged to work.
 Every adult on campus is there in service of creating conditions in which students can learn.
 As such, each is an educator who works as part of collection of caring adults charged with making sure all students feel seen, supported, and safe.
-An important aspect of a developing gender-inclusive school is to name the crucial role every adult plays in its creation, and then providing them with the tools for making it a reality.
+An important aspect of developing a gender-inclusive school is to name the crucial role every adult plays in its creation, and then providing them with the tools for making it a reality.

 Overview of GS Professional Development Programs